 Add Repeater Fields to Custom WordPress Registration Forms

 Profile Builder Pro’s Repeater Fields add-on allows you to add front-end repeater fields (or groups of fields) to your forms.

 This is really handy when you need your users to insert similar information, multiple times.

 To get started, head over to Profile Builder → Add-ons to enable Repeater Fields.
 Next, go to Profile Builder → Form Fields to add a Repeater field and configure its field properties.

 From here, you can choose to limit the number of fields that registrants generate by using the Limit option.
 You can also use the Repeated field group option to manage the form field that will be repeated.
 Alternatively, you can choose to repeat a group of fields.

 It will look something like this on the front-end:

 Start creating Custom WordPress Registration Forms for your site

-The Profile Builder Pro plugin makes it incredibly easy for website owners to setup custom WordPress registration forms with custom fields.
+The Profile Builder Pro plugin makes it incredibly easy for website owners to set up custom WordPress registration forms on a dedicated registration page, with custom fields.